Alterations and Improvements to Your Home

 Other permissions you may need to apply for

 As well as getting our permission, you may also need to get planning permission from the Council acting in their role as the local planning authority.
 You may also need approval from Building Control, including a Building Notice.
 Please note that neither Building Control nor Planning Permission constitute as landlord's consent from Partners.

 Before applying for our permission, we recommend you contact the Council’s Planning and Building Control Departments to discuss your proposed works with them.

 When we cannot process your application for permission

 We cannot process an application for permission if you owe any service charges including major works.
-If this applies to you, you will need to contact the Income Team to discuss clearing your arrears first.
+If this applies to you, you will need to contact the Accounts Team to discuss clearing your arrears first.

 Extensions, conservatories and lofts